top of page

 fl35919345532-image-kpqk40fi_edited.jpg

-In 2021, she was awarded a stipend from the New York State Office of Mental Health and Stony Brook School of Social Welfare for additional training in evidence-based practices for adults diagnosed with serious mental illness as well as scholarships from Stony Brook's program in Public Health (2021) and The Sisters in Public Health (2022) for continuing work in cultural competency.
+Cheyanne Busso completed her Master of Social Work and Master of Public Health degrees at Stony Brook University.
+She has worked in research for over 10 years, beginning as an undergraduate research assistant investigating factors that affect prenatal maternal stress on women’s health behaviors and birth outcomes and more recently, as the lead clinical interviewer for The Suffolk County Mental Health Project, a longitudinal study following first episode psychosis.
+She received awards from the New York State Office of Mental Health and Stony Brook School of Social Welfare for additional training in evidence-based practices for adults diagnosed with serious mental illness, as well as scholarships from Stony Brook's program in Public Health (2021) and The Sisters in Public Health (2022) for continuing work in cultural competency.
 Cheyanne is interested in psychiatric epidemiology and the diagnosis and treatment of serious mental illnesses, and particularly racial disparities across diagnosis and care.

 Sara.jpg

-Sara Tramazzo - Interviewer
+Sara Tramazzo - Interviewer and Coordinator

 image_50384897.JPG